danvk/oldnyc/nyc/howto.md

 ## Regenerate geocodes for the viewer (nyc-lat-lons-ny.js)

+Start by unpacking the geocache.
+This will speed up geocoding and help ensure stable results:

+    tar -xzf geocache.tgz

 To get new geocodes into the frontend, you need to geocode photos.pickle.
 Do so
 with: